slysherz/vscode-comment-box/README.md

 * `commentBox.textToEdgeSpace`: the amount of spaces (empty characters) that are used to separate the text from the side edges.

 ## Todo
+* Find a better way to handle malformed configuration styles.
 * Add more regression tests.
 * Consider implenting different box styles.